hwdsl2/setup-ipsec-vpn/aws/README.md

 <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new" target="_blank"><img src="cloudformation-launch-stack-button.png" alt="Launch stack" height="34px"></a>

 You may choose an AWS region using the selector to the right of your account information on the navigation bar.
-After the stack is successfully created, click the **Outputs** tab to view your VPN login details.
+As soon as the stack's status turns **"CREATE_COMPLETE"**, you are ready to connect to the VPN server.
+Click the **Outputs** tab to view your VPN login details.
 Then continue to [Next steps: Configure VPN Clients](../README.md#next-steps).

-> **Note:** You will need to wait at least 5 minutes after the stack shows **CREATE_COMPLETE**, before you can connect to the server with a VPN client.
-This is to allow time for the VPN setup to complete.

 ## FAQs